Casement Windows: Restoration – Double Glazing – Replacement

 We measure the top rail height, style width, bottom rail height, bottom rail angle of chamfer, glazing bar width, visible face, frame depth, sill profile, etc., all to make sure the replacement casement window is a true replica of the original.
 We even scribe the inner mould.
 It is our attention to detail when manufacturing a replica that really sets us apart from other companies.

-Most period casement windows are box lined with a surrounding architrave and stub cill on the inside.
+Most period casement windows are box lined with a surrounding architrave and stub sill on the inside.
 Any new or replacement windows should be finished internally in an identical manor if the original period look is to be maintained.
-Profile matching the design of your original architrave and stub cill is an essential part of achieving this.
+Profile matching the design of your original architrave and stub sill is an essential part of achieving this.

 Sometimes a clients budget will not allow for sash windows.
 In this scenario a mock sash casement window can be a more cost effective alternative.